FREE Initial Consultation (including necessary x-rays)

 Chipped, stained, or otherwise damaged teeth can make a person feel self-conscious about his or her appearance.
 Such aesthetic flaws can affect a person’s willingness to smile and can even interfere with social encounters including work and relationships.
-To repair this damage, Dr. Weston Spencer performs dental bonding at our La Jolla and Rancho Santa Fe cosmetic dentistry offices.
+To repair this damage, Dr. Weston Spencer performs dental bonding at our La Jolla cosmetic dentistry office.
 Dental bonding can alter the appearance of teeth while improving a person’s confidence and outlook on life.

 The Purpose of Dental Bonding